-- What questions will foster inquiry, understanding, and transfer learning? - What conditions, attitudes, and behaviors support creativity and innovative thinking? - What factors prevent and encourage people to take risks? - How does collaboration expand the creative process? - How does knowing the contexts histories, and traditions of art forms help us create works of art and design? - Why do artists follow or break from established traditions? - How do artists determine what resources and criteria are needed to formulate artistic investigations? - How does knowing the contexts histories, and traditions of art forms help us create works of art and design?
+- What questions will foster inquiry, understanding, and transfer learning? - What conditions, attitudes, and behaviors support creativity and innovative thinking? - What factors prevent and encourage people to take risks? - How does collaboration expand the creative process? - Why do artists follow or break from established traditions? - How do artists determine what resources and criteria are needed to formulate artistic investigations? - How does knowing the contexts histories and traditions of art forms help us create works of art and design?
 Why do artists follow or break from established traditions?
 How do artists determine what resources and criteria are needed to formulate artistic investigations? - How do artists work?
 How do artists and designers determine whether a particular direction in their work is effective?
 How do artists learn from trial and error? - How do artists and designers care for and maintain materials, tools, and equipment?
 Why is it important safety and health to understand and follow correct procedures in handling materials, tools, and equipment?
 What responsibilities come with the freedom to create? - How do objects, places and design shape lives and communities?
 How do artists and designers determine goals for designing or redesigning objects, places, or systems?
-How do artists and designers create works of art or design that effectively communicate? - What role does persistence play in revising, refining, and developing work?
+How do artists and designers create works of art or design that effectively communicate?

+- Visual imagery influences understanding of and responses to the world. - People gain insights into meanings of artworks by engaging in the process of art criticism. - People evaluate art based on various criteria. - Through art-making, people make meaning by investigating and developing awareness of perceptions, knowledge, and experiences. - People develop ideas and understandings of society, culture, and history through their interactions with and analysis of art. - What role does persistence play in revising, refining, and developing work?
 How do artists grow and become accomplished in art forms?
 How does collaboratively reflecting on a work help us experience it more completely? - How are artworks cared for and by whom?
 What criteria, methods, and processes are used to select work for preservation or presentation?
 Why do people value objects, artifacts, and artworks, and select them for presentation? - What methods or processes are considered when preparing artworks for presentation or preservation?

-- Integrating interdisciplinary school wide thematic unitcreating art lessons around basic theme - There are various purposes for creating works of visual art - There are different responses to specific artworks - Explore and understand prospective content for works of art - Visual arts have both a history and specific relationships to various cultures - How does refining artwork affect its meaning to the viewer?
+How does refining artwork affect its meaning to the viewer?
 What criteria are considered when selecting work for presentation, a portfolio, or a collection? - What is an art museum?
 How does the presenting and sharing of objects, artifacts, and artworks influence and shape ideas, beliefs, and experiences?
 How do objects, artifacts, and artworks collected, preserved, or presented, cultivate appreciation and understanding? - How do life experiences influence the way you relate to art?
 How does learning about art impact how we perceive the world?
 What can we learn from our responses to art? - What is an image?
 Where and how to we encounter images in our world?
 How do images influence our views of the world? - What is the value of engaging in the process of art criticism?
 How can the viewer "read" a work of art as text?
 How does knowing and using visual art vocabularies help us understand and interpret a work of art? - How does one determine criteria to evaluate a work of art?
 How and why might criteria vary?
 How is personal preference different from an evaluation? - How does engaging in creating art enrich people's lives?
 How does making art attune people to their surroundings?
-How do people contribute to awareness and understanding of their lives and the lives of their communities through art-making? - How does art help us understand the lives of people of all different times, places, and cultures?
-How is art used to impact the views of a society?
-How does art preserve aspects of life?
+How do people contribute to awareness and understanding of their lives and the lives of their communities through art-making?